CalyVyre/CalyVyre-App/DONATE.md

 ## 📩 Contact
-If you contribute, feel free to reach out: psydedge.support@gmail.com
+If you contribute, feel free to reach out:
+CalyVyre@gmail.com

 ---

-🙏 Thank you for supporting PsyEdge
+🙏 Thank you for supporting CalyVyre
 Your support helps build discipline, mindset, and consistent growth.